judasgutenberg/Esp8266_RemoteControl/README.md

 ![alt text](maps.jpg?raw=true)

 There is also a Maps tab to display device data that can be plotted on a map (this is still in development and is kind of janky, but it works as a place to show where my dog Charlotte happens to be and where she's been within a dropdown-pickable time frame).
+Devices with a can_move set to 1 can be viewed in Maps.

 ![alt text](weathergraph.jpg?raw=true)